Lemon and garlic extract proven to eliminate breast cancer cells.

 I immediately felt lightheaded, tingly, nauseous, and I began salivating profusely.
-So I politely excused myself, stepped outside, walked out into the yard and bent over, fully expecting to barf, but surprisingly after a few minutes the urge passed.
-Apparently my body changed its mind… Whew!
+So I politely excused myself, stepped outside, walked out into the yard, and bent over, fully expecting to hurl, but surprisingly after a few minutes, the urge passed.
+Apparently, my body changed its mind… Whew!
 Lesson learned.

 Chris almost barfs so you don’t have to!

-Here’s how to make lemon garlic extract at home…
+Here’s the best way to make the lemon garlic extract…

-Let the garlic sit for 10-15 minutes after chopping to activate the beneficial anticancer compounds.
+Peel and chop the bulbs of garlic.
+Let the garlic sit for 10-20 minutes after chopping to activate the beneficial anti-cancer compounds.

 Blend the mixture until it is liquified.
 Avoid blending so long that it “cooks” it.

-Pour the liquid into a nut milk straining bag, or cheese cloth, or panty hose… I used a nut milk bag.
+Pour the liquid into a wire strainer, nut milk straining bag, cheesecloth, or pantyhose… I used a nut milk bag.